-Understanding what the end goal should be, what the 'eating-the-blade-of-grass' moment should be like
+Knowing the end goal and what our 'eating-the-blades-of-grass' moment should be like.

 Can you remember the day when you first decided what you would be?

 For reasons I am yet to fully understand I wanted to be a bus driver.
 In those days, buses were quite monstrous to drive, with nothing of the power assisted steering that modern vehicles have today.
-The facility for receiving fares, often without the availability of correct change proved problematic.
+Facilities for receiving fares were decades away from the 'Contactless' card transactions buses now have.
 And, the propensity for buses to break down and to cause passenger delays and inconvenience brought stress and strain to all involved.

-Nevertheless, there was something quite magical about how a relatively small turn on a large steering wheel, could heave the huge charabanc, upon which I regularly travelled, into the direction of the next stop and beyond.
+Nevertheless, for me at that time there was something quite magical about how a relatively small turn on a large steering wheel could heave the huge charabanc, upon which I regularly travelled, into the direction of the next stop and beyond.

 As time went on, however, I found myself to be without a career focus.
 Like many young people today I simply had no idea what I wanted to be or do.
-While I’ve moved through life seizing all sorts of wonderful opportunities, having learned a huge amount, with great fun and success along the way, I acknowledge with hindsight that the more rudderless journey isn’t one I would recommend.
+While I’ve moved through life seizing all sorts of wonderful opportunities, both at home and overseas, and having learned a huge amount, with great fun and some success along the way, I acknowledge with hindsight that the more rudderless journey isn’t one I would recommend.
 As I have got older, and hopefully wiser, I have learned that life, like those old buses of the 1970s and ‘80s, can be pretty monstrous to drive!
 But, to drive is better than to free-wheel!

 Perhaps, it was with all this in mind, that I found a recent interview with Novak Djokovic to be so inspiring.